Powerlearnproject/se-day1-assignment-InverseParanoid/README.md

 #Part 2: Introduction to AI and Prompt Engineering

 Define prompt engineering and discuss its importance in interacting with AI models.
 Promt Engineering is the technique used to craft clear, specific and concise questions for the AI assistant or Agent.
 Importance: required to simplify difficult task and to enhance existing solution to problems by requesting the right assistance from chat bot.

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
-Explain why the improved prompt is more effective. translate to good morning german : Vague
+Explain why the improved prompt is more effective.
+Vague: translate to good morning german

-improvement : translate this english statement to german
+Improved: translate this english statement to german The improved prompt is more effective because it is clear, specific and concise.